sirano1004/Investigating-the-Outside-Option-in-RLHF-reward-models/README.md

 1.  **Standard DPO is Effective:** The **SFT + DPO with Full Data** model (Mean Reward: 0.1527) shows a significant improvement over the **SFT baseline** (Mean Reward: -0.2047).
 This confirms that standard DPO is effective at aligning the model's outputs with the preferences of the reward model.

 2.  **Data Removal is Misleadingly Successful:** The **SFT + DPO with Data Removal** model achieved the highest score (Mean Reward: 0.2392).
 This result perfectly demonstrates the **survivorship bias** flaw.
 By removing the most challenging samples where both generated responses were poor, the model was trained on an easier, pre-filtered dataset.
-It learned to perform exceptionally well on "easy" cases but was never trained on the difficult ones, leading to an inflated and misleading evaluation score.
+It may suggest that including an "outside option" could provide an easy way to clean data for DPO.

 3.  **The Custom Model Fails as Predicted:** The **SFT + DPO with Outside Option** model performed the worst of all the aligned models, showing only a marginal improvement over the SFT baseline.
 This result strongly supports the theoretical issues raised earlier.
 The model, which attempts to learn the intractable partition function $Z(x)$, likely suffers from an **unstable training process and the identifiability problem**, failing to converge to a good policy.